-It’s packed with fresh features, like a built-in screenshot tool, the ability to run two apps side by side and a more powerful voice assistant than ever before.
-It also packs an improved interface and more user friendly features.
-There’s a new navigation system, redesigned start menu and live tiles that allow users to see information in real time.
+It’s packed with fresh features, like a built-in screenshot tool, the ability to run two apps side by side, and a more powerful voice assistant than ever before.
+It also packs an improved interface and more user-friendly features.
+There’s a new navigation system, a redesigned start menu, and live tiles that allow users to see information in real time.
 The start menu is now replaced with a series of live tiles.
 This means that if your computer doesn’t have a touchscreen monitor, all your icons will be displayed in a grid on each.

 This new version of Windows will include an app store that lets you download multiple apps at once, similar to how Google’s Play Store or Apple’s App Store work.
 It will also let you group applications into folders for easy access on your desktop screen.